 Because of World Cup fever this week, the campers took Thursday morning off to watch America take on Germany to try to advance past the group stage of the tournament.
 Farris said the coaches at the camp have been working some World Cup-related activities into the daily activities.

 "They basically get a name of every team from the World Cup and represent their various countries and play a scramble game in front of the goal where the first 'country' that scores wins," he said.
-"The kids are very fired up about it."

 The first two weeks of the camp averaged about 35 campers each, Farris said, but he's hoping a fixed website problem will nearly double that number for the final week.